-Since 2005, the Mayor's Alliance for NYC's Animals' fleet of transport vans known as Wheels of Hope has carried more than 25,000 dogs and cats from Animal Care & Control of NYC (AC&C) to other Alliance Participating Organizations — no-kill, non-profit shelters and rescue groups with the resources to find them new homes.
+Every day of the year, the Mayor's Alliance for NYC's Animals' fleet of five Wheels of Hope vans is on the road, transporting pets who are at risk of being euthanized from the city's Animal Care & Control of NYC (AC&C) facilities to rescue groups and no-kill shelters with the resources to find them new homes.

 The New York City Feral Cat Initiative is a program of the Mayor's Alliance for NYC's Animals that is committed to solving NYC's feral cat overpopulation crisis through the humane, non-lethal method of Trap-Neuter-Return, or TNR for short.